Dental Assistant jobs at California Dental Association - 90 jobs

 + Interpersonal skills to interact with patients, families, ancillary departments, physicians and co-workers in a courteous and compassionate manner.

-+ Ability to follow proper channels of policies & procedures, communication & work standards
++ Ability to follow proper channels of policies & procedures, communication & work standards.

-+ Ability to organize tasks to facilitate smooth work/patient flow
++ Ability to organize tasks to facilitate smooth work/patient flow.

-+ Knowledge of all safety requirements when handling Biohazardous specimens or contaminated instruments Ability to perform accurate patient sample testing for waived tests.
++ Knowledge of all safety requirements when handling Biohazardous specimens or contaminated instruments.

-+ Knowledge of Human Genetics terminology and procedures.
++ Knowledge of MSDS and emergency treatments.

 UCLA Health welcomes all individuals, without regard to race, sex, sexual orientation, gender identity, religion, national origin or disabilities, and we proudly look to each person's unique achievements and experiences to further set us apart.